 Maggie Brooks, Ph.D

-Dr. Maggie Brooks is an Associate Professor of Management, dual appointed to Industrial Organizational Psychology.
+Dr. Maggie Brooks is a Professor of Management, dual appointed to Industrial Organizational Psychology.
 Her research interests include judgment and decision making, employee recruitment and selection, and diversity and discrimination in the workplace.
 Her work has been published in academic journals including Journal of Applied Psychology, Journal of Behavioral Decision Making, and Journal of Management.
 Maggie teaches in areas such as human resource management, judgment and decision making, organizational behavior, and research methods.
 She chairs student theses and dissertations in the Industrial Organizational Psychology PhD program and the Executive Doctorate of Organizational Change and Development program, with student placements at organizations including Ford Motor Company, HumRRO (Human Resources Research Organization), PDRI (Personnel Decisions Research Institutes), and Proctor & Gamble.
 She is a member of the Academy of Management, the Society for Industrial and Organizational Psychology, and the Society for Judgment and Decision Making.

 EDUCATION